 I would suggest that there can be very few other places on the Western Front where one can put together an exact written description, together with a contemporary photograph and which today is virtually unchanged.

 Whilst some regions have listed their monuments I am not aware of any definitive catalogue of such memorials and remnants although there is an excellent general book entitled Verstild & Versteend (‘Weathered Witness’) by Wim Degrande & Patrick Goossens.
 Sadly, their existence is all too often forgotten but they will all reward the visitor so perhaps it is fitting to end with a unique memorial to the war to be found near Soissons.

 Here in September 1914, Sgt.
 Alfred Brisley, 1st Battalion, Hampshire Regiment carved his regimental badge known at ‘The Cat and Cabbage’ into the rock of his sheltering cave.
 A few days later the French 45th RI were quartered there and left their emblem until, in January 1915, they in turn abandoned the cave in to the German Prinz Caro Prussia, Grenadier Regiment who, without defacing the work of their predecessors, also carved their own memento.

 Time is not on the side of these memorials: many are in remote and isolated locations and whilst the victorious rarely consider the vanquished, the quality and creativity revealed by these monuments must surely tell us something about the nature and compassion of the men responsible for these forgotten memorials of the war.

-Mike St Maur Sheil
+Article by Mike St Maur Sheil

 Mike St Maur Sheil MA, FRGS is a photographer who created the series of multi-national exhibitions entitled Fields of Battle, Lands of Peace and who now regularly guides for Battlehonours Tours.